 - Due to rain, etc.

-But children cannot keep their feet still and sometimes it is difficult to control them.
-Indoor games are a great solution for such situations .
-In fact indoor play; is a type of game that can be played in a closed environment.
-Indoor play has a lot of variety and is available for different age groups.
+But children cannot keep their feet still, and sometimes it is difficult to control them.
+Indoor games are a great solution for such situations.
+Indoor play; is a type of game that can be played in a closed environment.
+The indoor play has a lot of variety and is available for different age groups.
 There are indoor games for toddlers and children in kindergarten and older ages.
 Here are some of these great games.

 Movement is part of children's natural needs and helps them grow.
-There are many movement games that stimulate the cardiovascular system.
-Prevents overweight and entertains the child for a long time.
-The ball can be used to play very interesting games in a closed environment; these games develop motor skills and increase hand-eye coordination, thereby increasing concentration.
+Many movement games stimulate the cardiovascular system.
+It prevents overweight and entertains the child for a long time.
+The ball can play very interesting games in a closed environment; these games develop motor skills and increase hand-eye coordination, thereby increasing concentration.

 1- Playing balls for the little ones: